 Who was allegedly involved and in what way? (includes witnesses)

 ANY ACTION THAT HAS BEEN TAKEN

 Have the carers or parents / guardians been informed?
 If so, when and by whom?
-Have the statutory authorities been informed?
-If so, please complete the table:
+(Please tick) Yes No Have the statutory authorities been informed?
+If so, please complete the table: Yes No